Permissions Quick Reference

 Nested rules

-rules: groups sub-rules under shared parent conditions.
+On bash entries, rules: groups sub-rules under shared parent conditions.
 The parent needs no decide – it is a pure filter:

 bash: